-Abstract

-The paper addresses the issue of assessing the importance of input variables with respect to a given dichotomic classification problem.
+Abstract.
+In this paper we propose a flexible method for analyzing the relevance of input variables in high dimensional problems with respect to a given dichotomic classification problem.
 Both linear and non-linear cases are considered.
 In the linear case, the application of derivative-based saliency yields a commonly adopted ranking criterion.
 In the non-linear case, the method is extended by introducing a resampling technique and by clustering the obtained results for stability of the estimate.
+The method was preliminarly validated on the data published by T.R.
+Golub et al. on a study, at the molecular level, of two kinds of leukemia: Acute Myeloid Leukemia and Acute Lymphoblastic Leukemia (Science 5439-286, 531-537, 1999).
+Our technique indicates that, among the top 20 genes found by the final cluster analysis, 8 of the 50 genes listed in the original work feature a stronger discriminating power.